OmarMWarraich/active_storage_api/README.md

 This is an active storage api hosted on heroku.
 It is a simple api that allows you to upload images to a cloud storage service.
 It is built with Ruby on Rails and uses the active storage gem.

-To interact with the api, you can use the following endpoints:
+To interact with the api, you can use the following steps:

 - cd into the project directory
 - cd frontend